 Figure 1: AI-driven hyper-personalization creates unique shopping journeys.

-Takeaway: If you want people to feel like your store “gets them,” personalization powered by AI is a must.
-It’s one of the easiest ways to boost sales and build loyalty.
+Takeaway: If you want people to feel like your store understands what they are looking for, AI is a must here.
+It’s one of the best ways to boost sales and build loyalty.

 2. AI-powered virtual try-on and augmented reality